Centers for Medicare & Medicaid Services (CMS), HHS.

 Comment: Several commenters suggested that complaints regarding the patient's visitation rights should be subject to a grievance process, and that the right to file a grievance should be readily available to the patient as well as any would-be visitor.

 Response: If a patient believes that his or her visitation rights have been violated, the patient or his or her representative may file a grievance with the hospital using the hospital's internal grievance resolution process.
-We note that CAHs are not currently required to have an internal complaint process; nonetheless, they may have such a process in place for quality improvement, State licensure, accreditation, or other reasons.
+We note that CAHs are not currently required to have an internal complaint process; Start Printed Page 70835nonetheless, they may have such a process in place for quality improvement, State licensure, accreditation, or other reasons.
 If the patient believes that the quality of their care was negatively impacted by a violation of his or her rights, the patient may also file a complaint with the State survey agency responsible for oversight of the facility, or the body responsible for accrediting the facility (if applicable).
 In the case of Medicare beneficiaries, complaints may also be filed with the QIO in that State.
 These external complaint processes are available to both hospital and CAH patients.
 We believe that these current complaint resolution mechanisms offer the necessary protections for patients who believe that their rights have been violated.
 Likewise, if a visitor believes that a hospital or CAH is not complying with the requirements of this rule, the visitor may file a complaint with the State survey agency responsible for oversight of the facility, as well as the body responsible for accrediting the facility (if applicable).

 Comment: A few commenters requested examples of how the new regulation will be implemented in facilities.